Have you checked out the latest prices at the grocery store and the gas pump?

 Understanding inflation and its effects on our household and investment portfolio are crucial.
 We almost always have some inflation, meaning wages and prices increase which helps job creation and economic growth.
 The absence of inflation is deflation, which means declining prices and could cause or worsen a recession as businesses lay off workers.

 We have had low inflation with relatively stable pricing for years, primarily due to the Federal Reserve’s efforts.
-However, the low inflation levels could change as our economy rebounds from the pandemic.
+However, the inflation levels are changing as our economy rebounds from the pandemic.
 To find higher rates, you have to go back to 1990, when inflation was 6.1%.
 Double-digit inflation was more common in the 1970s, with its peak at 13.3% in 1979.

 The Federal Reserve’s Actions

 The Federal Reserve has dual goals: maintaining relative pricing stability and sustainable economic growth with full employment.
 In the Great Recession and in March 2020, due to the pandemic-related economic downturn, the Fed steered towards accommodative monetary action to drop their fed funds rates to the lowest levels of zero to 0.025% to stimulate the economy.

 Chair Powell and the Fed intend to keep interest rates low through 2022 and have said they would be more tolerant of inflation rates that exceeded their 2% target.
 There is a reasonable possibility the Fed will have to act sooner as higher inflation is here.

 Will The Fed Stick With Their Accommodative Policy?

 Despite their intentions to stay with their current policy, the Fed’s policy mandate is to adjust their stance to changing information.
 The 10-year Treasury note’s yield has been rising and could signal higher inflation expectations.
 The Fed has tools to combat high inflation, such as raising interest rates.

 It is not clear if the Fed will change gears, but we can prepare ourselves.
 Should inflation increase to moderate levels above 2%, there are ways to protect ourselves from the potential erosion of our money.
 Some higher inflation may provide some benefits.
 You need some level of inflation to promote more spending.

 - The Fed intends to remain accommodative for a while, with lower rates and liquidity.